kumarsushil10/social-and-shopping-ui-android/README.md

 <br>

-## Show your love :heart: by giving a :star: on this project.
+## If this project helps you reduce the time it takes to develop, then please show your love:heart: by giving :star: to this project.